openssl-quic.7ossl - Man Page

 SSL_shutdown_ex(3)

 This augments SSL_shutdown(3) by allowing an application error code to be specified.
-It also allows a client to decide how quickly it wants a shutdown to be performed, potentially by trading off strict RFC compliance.
+It also allows an application to decide how quickly it wants a shutdown to be performed, potentially by trading off strict RFC compliance.

 SSL_stream_conclude(3)